 How to Sell to Retail Stores – Your Best Tips

 We took our product offering and tailored items to different kinds of people.
 We had things like The Wizard of Oz, Popeye, and Betty Boop which hit children, but was also retro to hit adults.
-We did a whole food themed line to interest people who love chocolate, people who love wine, BBQ, Cupcakes, Coffee, etc. We added KISS for the rocker group and even religious ones.
+We did a whole food-themed line to interest people who love chocolate, people who love wine, BBQ, Cupcakes, Coffee, etc. We added KISS for the rocker group and even religious ones.
 Now we returned the rubber duck industry to America where it all began and are the only ones making them here again….once again…great niche and great PR opportunities! – Thanks to Craig Wolfe of CelebriDucks

-Develop a distribution network for your products.
 Depending on your product and its use, your distribution network may be retail establishments and or retail service providers that may use your product in their business.
 By establishing a distribution network you will expand your products footprint and develop a sales force for your products without having to directly pay for the sales.
-Offering a multi-tiered distribution program that rewards a distributor with lower wholesales prices based on the amount of product sold, can help to create incentives for the distributors to use products. – Thanks to Brian Smith Omni Containment Systems
+Offering a multi-tiered distribution program that rewards a distributor with lower wholesale prices based on the amount of product sold, can help to create incentives for the distributors to use products. – Thanks to Brian Smith Omni Containment Systems

 Because I have a very niche product, fashion accessories for medical walking boots, I can't go any of the “traditional routes” of selling wholesale.
-Instead, I went to LinkedIn and found the companies who already sell the boots to the orthopedic offices and pharmacies.
+Instead, I went to LinkedIn and found the companies that already sell the boots to the orthopedic offices and pharmacies.
 The products go hand-in-hand so it's a win-win.
 It gets me directly to the people who sell the boots and it gets the sales reps into their existing accounts or potential new accounts with a new product.- Thanks to Christina Daves of CastMedic Designs

-At the most basic level you need to understand the type of buyer who will benefit from carrying your products and focus your efforts toward that group when you sell to retail stores.
+At the most basic level, you need to understand the type of buyer who will benefit from carrying your products and focus your efforts toward that group when you sell to retail stores.
 What industry are you truly in – are you apparel or souvenir resort wear for example?
 Are you looking to sell to independent stores or larger corporate buyers?
 These can be entirely different strategies.
 Industry trade shows are still perhaps the best way to get in front of store buyers, even though this can be very expensive.
 There are also “online sales reps” for many industries that will sell your product for a commission.
 Many of the wholesale accounts we have obtained have become excellent, long term buyers.
 Many small and independent stores like to shop this way because they can order from many merchants at one time and each merchant gets a separate PO. – Thanks to Jon Kurtz of Dog is Good

 To sell to retail stores, you should get the name of someone at the company you wish to sell to.
 Sending blind letters, samples or emails rarely if ever, gets your product into the right hands.
 It doesn't have to be the right person.
 If you ask politely, often someone will tell you who the right person is.
 You can even use that “wrong” person as a reference.
 For instance, “John in accounting told me I should speak to you”.
 You can look online or just call and ask who you should contact.
 Social media such as LinkedIn & Twitter are also great resources.
 Once you've found the right contact, don't just contact them once and forget about them.
 Without being a pest, follow up periodically. – Thanks to Gary Castelle of Magnum Plastics Inc